Fireflies AI Review —

 not technical.

-The success of Fireflies at scale is not determined by transcription accuracy, integration breadth, or search quality.
-It is determined by whether the organisation can answer one foundational question before deploying: what should we remember, and what should we let go?
+The success of Fireflies at scale isn't determined by transcription accuracy, integration breadth, or search quality.
+It comes down to whether the organisation can answer one foundational question before deploying: what should we remember, and what should we let go?

-The organisations that get the most from Fireflies are not the ones that deploy it most broadly.
-They are the ones that deploy it most deliberately — defining which meeting types belong in the institutional memory, which belong in ephemeral channels, and who has governance authority over the archive.
+The organisations that get the most from Fireflies aren't the ones that deploy it most broadly.
+They're the ones that deploy it most deliberately.
+That means defining which meeting types belong in the institutional memory, which belong in ephemeral channels, and who has governance authority over the archive.

 | Department | Memory Tolerance | Primary Value | Governance Risk | Recommended Approach |